primefaces/primefaces/docs/15_0_0/core/ajaxJavascriptApi.md

 ## PrimeFaces.ajax.Response

 [PrimeFaces.ajax.Response.handle()](../jsdocs/interfaces/src_PrimeFaces.PrimeFaces.ajax.Response.html#handle) updates
-the specified components if any and synchronizes the client side JSF state.
+the specified components if any and synchronizes the client side Jakarta Faces state.
 DOM updates are implemented using jQuery which uses a very fast algorithm.

 ## Abort